aaronhktan/jyut-dict/README.md

 See the READMEs for each platform under `src/jyut-dict/platform/<platform>` for instructions on packaging the built executable.

 ## On the roadmap
-See the Github bugs and project for more information!
+See the Github issues and projects for more information!